 Every few months, the National Tropical Botanical Garden has a free outdoor movie night with food trucks.

-Each year, the Garden Island Arts Council presents 10 weeks of amazing Hawaiian musicians, artists, storytellers, and hula dancers who share Hawaiian culture.
+Each year, the Garden Island Arts Council presents 10 weeks of amazing Hawaiian musicians, artists, storytellers, and hula dancers.

 There are even free ukulele and hula dance lessons.